 Or is there?

 It seems possible that Kharsek was upset about the way Tibia players have been treating him.
-On his quest to level 999, people would track him down and screw with his levelling progress.
+On his quest to level 999, people would track him down and screw with his leveling progress.

 "A group of people liked to consistently invade the spawns Kharsek was hunting in and kill as many creatures as possible, just to lower his exp/hour rate," said Bynens.
 "Other times they'd lure hordes of strong creatures on Kharsek's healers, forcing them to run away or die, causing Kharsek to be left without a healer, which is dangerous even at his level.
 Bullying at its worst.
 I don't know what Kharsek did to deserve this.
 Maybe people just got jealous at his high level?"